Volume viscosity: Measurement

 Recent studies have determined the volume viscosity for a variety of gases, including carbon dioxide, methane, and nitrous oxide.
 These were found to have volume viscosities which were hundreds to thousands of times larger than their shear viscosities.
 Fluids having large volume viscosities include those used as working fluids in power systems having non-fossil fuel heat sources, wind tunnel testing, and pharmaceutical processing.

 Modeling

 There are many publications dedicated to numerical modeling of volume viscosity.
 A detailed review of these studies can be found in Sharma (2019) and Cramer.
 In the latter study, a number of common fluids were found to have bulk viscosities which were hundreds to thousands of times larger than their shear viscosities.
+For relativistic liquids and gases, bulk viscosity is conveniently modeled in terms of a mathematical duality with chemically reacting relativistic fluids.